 Myth: You can’t recover because your injuries relate to a “pre-existing” condition.

 Truth: An accident can often further injuries in an area that is already weakened by a prior condition.
 This is most common in back, shoulder, and knee injuries.
-An insurance company will try to use the fact that you received treatment to the same area to their advantage.
-For example: A person might have a previous shoulder injury, but as a result of this accident, they may now have a permanent injury and require surgery.
+An insurance company will try to use the fact that you received treatment in the same area to their advantage.
+For example, A person might have a previous shoulder injury, but as a result of this accident, they may now have a permanent injury and require surgery.
 An experienced attorney will have encountered this issue on many prior occasions and can aggressively challenge the insurance company’s allegations.
 Therefore, it is important to tell your physician, as well as your attorney, about any prior injuries as the insurance adjuster will eagerly argue that you were intentionally being deceptive to collect money for a pre-existing injury when you had no intention.